robbelouwet/masterthesis-forkskinny/weekly_reports/week5.md

 Looked at possible SIMD instructions for performing a 'rotate' instruction on a byte, but it seems there's only a few instructions that do rotation, but they are in a poorly supported library (only intel processors since 2013).
 Managed to implement the full LSFR for TK2.
-It uses 9 SIMD instructions for a full 64-bit internal_state in about 800 cycles.
+It uses 9 SIMD instructions for a full 64-bit state in about 800 cycles.
 I forgot it's only applied on the top 2 rows.
-I applied it on the entire internal_state.
+I applied it on the entire state.
 I need to change that, so I can compare it to Erik's sequential boolean expression (skinny64_LFSR2()) that computes LSFR for TK2.

 ### What was on my mind